 You can find out more information about these funding opportunities through our Doctoral School.

 Nottingham Trent International College Scholarship

-If you're currently an NTIC student you're not eligible to apply for an NTU international scholarship.
+If you're an NTIC student you're not eligible to apply for an NTU international scholarship.

-If you achieve an average of 70% on your course and progress to an undergraduate or postgraduate degree at the University you can apply for the NTIC Distinction Scholarship.
+However, if you achieve an average of 70% on your course and progress to an undergraduate or postgraduate degree at the University you can apply for the NTIC £1,000 Distinction Scholarship.

-There's also a discount available of £500 if you confirm your place at the University and pay at least £1,000 towards your fees by an agreed date.
+We also offer a fee discount of £500 if you confirm your place at the University and pay at least £1,000 towards your fees by an agreed date.